kanidm/kanidm/book/src/integrations/oauth2.md

 the account (eg: `user@idm.example.com`).
 This *does not* match on email addresses, because they are not required by Kanidm nor guaranteed to be unique.

-When setting up an (enterprise) application to authenticate with Kanidm, WebFinger **does not add any security** over configuring an OpenID Discovery URL directly.
+When setting up an application to authenticate with Kanidm, WebFinger **does not add any security** over configuring an OpenID Discovery URL directly.
 In an OIDC context, the specification makes a number of flawed assumptions which make it difficult to use with Kanidm:

 * WebFinger assumes that the identity provider will give the same `iss` (issuer) and OpenID Discovery document, including all URLs and signing keys,